hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04b-StructureData.md

 + Property declaration
   + property name: single or double quotes around the name of the perperty, or nothing at all
-  + recommended: no single or double quotes
+  + recommendation: no single or double quotes
   + exceptions: single or double quotes required
     + reserved words in JS
     + containing spaces or special characters